hpe-storage/scod/docs/partners/redhat_openshift/index.md

 deployment "hpe-csi-driver-operator" successfully rolled out
 ```

 The next step is to create a `HPECSIDriver` object.
-It's unique per backend CSP.

 ```markdown
 apiVersion: storage.hpe.com/v1